 If you got a notice of hearing, check the Vermont Judiciary website or call your courthouse ahead of time.
 You may get approved to attend your court hearing over the phone or by video instead of going to the courthouse.

 If you have received a Summons and Complaint, you need to send a written Answer to the court by the deadline (21 days from the day you were served by the sheriff, or 30 days from when you got the small claims complaint in the mail).
-You may be able to send the court your answer by email; see above or check the Vermont Judiciary website for ways to do this.
+You may be able to send the court your answer by email; check the Vermont Judiciary website for ways to do this.
 If you can’t email, you can mail your Answer to the address of the court on your Summons.
 Or, you can take it to the courthouse and put it in a dropbox in the lobby.